-We train benchmark deep learning models for binary segmentation and object detection tasks.
+We evaluate the performance of deep learning models for binary segmentation and object detection tasks.
 Our focus includes all oil and gas wells, regardless of their operational status, since they exhibit similar footprints and consistent features, making them detectable in satellite imagery.

-For both tasks, all models were trained using RGB and Near-Infrared (NIR) channels of the multispectral satellite imagery.
-We augment images by randomly resizing images to 256×256, ensuring all bounding boxes remain intact for object detection.
+We augment images by randomly resizing images to 256×256 , ensuring all bounding boxes remain intact for object detection.
 We then apply horizontal and vertical flipping with a probability of 0.25 each, followed by normalization using channel-wise mean and standard deviation calculated from the training split of the dataset.
 The hyperparameters we use in these various models represent standard performant settings and are not intended to represent the outcome of hyperparameter optimization.